-At Solite we are fully committed to minimising the environmental impact of both its manufacturing processes and its products.
+Solite is part of the FW Thorpe Plc group of companies.
+FW Thorpe is fully committed to minimising the environmental impact of both its manufacturing processes and its products.
 However, even with the most responsible approach, some carbon dioxide (CO₂) will be released into the atmosphere as an indirect result of factory and selling activities and customers’ use of luminaires.
-In 2009 Solite designed an ambitious carbon-offsetting scheme to help compensate for these emissions.
+In 2009 FW Thorpe designed an ambitious carbon-offsetting scheme to help compensate for these emissions.

 trees planted since 2009

 Carbon offsetting is the compensation of CO₂ emissions by equivalent savings elsewhere.
 Carbon offsetting projects may include the installation of energy saving devices in developing countries, the investment in renewable energy schemes such as wind farms or “carbon bank” tree planting schemes.

 FW Thorpe has worked hard to develop and implement a truly effective environmental management system and is proud to have achieved ISO14001:2015 certification.
 ISO 14001:2015 confirms that a management system meets the highest of international environmental standards.

 In June 2019, parliament passed legislation requiring the government to reduce the UK’s net emissions of greenhouse gases by 100%, relative to 1990 levels, by 2050.
 Doing so would make the UK a ‘net zero’ emitter.
 Net zero refers to achieving a balance between the amount of greenhouse gas emissions produced and the amount removed from the atmosphere.
 CO₂ is seen as the largest contributor to climate change.